 Tuition Fee Policy SEND Student Charter Complaints Procedure Safeguarding Charges and Remission Behaviour

-Access to Information and Publication Scheme
+Freedom to Information and Publication Scheme Fraud, Anti-bribery and Whistleblowing Policy

 The Trade Union (Facility Time Publication Requirements) Regulations 2017 came into force on the 1st April 2017.
 These regulations place a legislative requirement on relevant public sector employers to collate and publish, on an annual basis, a range of data on the amount and cost of facility time within their organisation.
 The data we are required to collate and publish is: Total number of employees (and their full time equivalent) who were relevant union officials during the relevant period How many employees who were relevant union officials during the period spent a) 0%, b) 1-50%, c) 51-99% or d) 100% of their working hours on facility time Percentage of the total pay bill spent on facility time Time spent on paid trade union activities as a percentage of total paid facility time hours The report shows the information calculated by TVC for the year 1st April 2017 – 31st March 2018.
 Union Facility Time Report